Eibwen/inventory-allocator/DesignChoices.md

 ### Time log
+* Day 1 (started late in the day):
-* 1 hour on getting IDE and initial project setup (Day 1)
+** 1 hour on getting IDE and initial project setup
+* Day 2 (started at commit of .gitignore)
-* <commit of .gitignore>-3:45: refactoring project structure, and getting test project hooked up (had some issues with commands, seems to only work well when current directory is the context, see .bat file for details)
+** <commit of .gitignore>-3:45: refactoring project structure, and getting test project hooked up (had some issues with commands, seems to only work well when current directory is the context, see .bat file for details)

 ### Project language